Bacdong/Bacdong/README.md

 ![](https://komarev.com/ghpvc/?username=Bacdong&color=blueviolet&style=flat-square&label=Visitors)

-I have been a Front - End Engineer for 6+ years of experience in the website platforms, including 6+ years of experience with Angular, NuxtJS, React, NextJS (HTML5, SCSS, Typescript) and ReactiveX (RxJS).
+With over 6 years of hands-on experience, I have a proven track record of crafting scalable, responsive, accessible, high-performance Front-End Single Page Applications (SPAs) using a versatile teck stack, including:

+- Angular
+- React | NextJS | NuxtJS
+- Javascript | Typescript
+- Reactive Programming (RxJS)

+My journey has taken me through diverse sectors including:

+- ERP
+- E-Commerce
+- B2B
+- Logistic
+- B2C
+- HRM
+- Education
+- Interior Decor
+- Multi-Clouds Integration Platform
+- Manufacturing

+Each role has been a chapter in a story of growth and excellence.

+I thrilled on innovation, leadership, and continuous learning.

-I always try the best to improve as well as enhance myself about new and emerging trends in the Front - End sector. <br />
+When I’m not leading Front-End initiatives, I always try my best to improve and stay ahead of cutting-edge and emerging trends in the Front-End sector. <br />
 Thanks for visiting my Github :)

 #### Techique skills: ####